svpernova09/HomesteadSkeleton/readme.md

 # Homestead Skeleton

-The purpose of this is to easily provide the [Laravel Homestead](https://github.com/laravel/homestead) Vagrant environment without having to rely on using the ```homestead``` command line application.
+The purpose of this is package is to easily provide the [Laravel Homestead](https://github.com/laravel/homestead) Vagrant environment without having to rely on using the ```homestead``` command line application.
 Another use case would be if you do not have / do not want PHP locally installed on your system.

 You will at least need composer on your system to use this artisan command.
 If you do not have / want composer on your local system, copy everything in the files/ folder to the root of your Laravel project.

 ## Installation